 Homemade Pimento Cheese Spread is Best

-You could use your favorite Pimento Cheese Spread for this recipe, but I like to make mine fresh because this way I know the cheese I am putting into the cheese spread, and I know exactly how that cheese will melt.
+You could use your favorite Pimento Cheese Spread for this recipe.
+I like to make mine fresh because this way I know the cheese I am putting into the cheese spread and I know exactly how that cheese will melt.
 Some brands of pimento cheese spreads do not melt as well as others.
 I also like to add a touch of smoked paprika to the cheese spread.
 This gives the pimento cheese a nice smokey flavor.

 Burgers: to Grill or to make on the stove?